-Eligible employees are entitled to take up to 18 weeks unpaid parental leave in total for each child.
+Eligible employees are entitled to take up to 18 weeks unpaid leave in total for each child.
 Leave can be taken at any point once the child is born or matched / placed for adoption, up to the child's 18th birthday.
-The limit on how much parental leave each employee can take in a year is 4 weeks per child.
+The limit on how much OPL each employee can take in a year is 4 weeks per child.

-Parental leave may be taken as:
+OPL may be taken as:

-• A single block of up to 4 weeks in any one year, or;

-• A number of shorter blocks of leave that must be taken in multiples of a week, unless the child is disabled, in which case the leave can be taken in individual days.
+- A single block of up to 4 weeks in any one year, or; - A number of shorter blocks of leave that must be taken in multiples of a week, unless the child is disabled, in which case the leave can be taken in individual days.

-Employees who work part time will have their unpaid parental leave allowance on a pro-rata basis.
+Employees who work part time will have their OPL allowance on a pro-rata basis.
 Therefore a week's leave will be equal to the length of time that employee normally works during a week, i.e. 5 days for an employee who works Monday through to Friday or 2 days for an employee who works Tuesday and Wednesday only.

-9.4 Applying for a period of unpaid parental leave - the process
+10.4 Applying for a period of unpaid OPL

-Form UPL1 is required to be submitted giving a minimum of 21 days notice of a request to take unpaid Parental Leave.
+Form OPL1 is required to be submitted giving a minimum of 21 days notice of a request to take ordinary parental leave.